-10.0 Providers who care for youth ages 14 years and up will develop Individualized Skill Plans based upon the Ansell Casey Life Skills Assessment (ACLSA).
+- 10.0 Providers who care for youth ages 14 years and up will develop Individualized Skill Plans based upon the Casey Life Skills Assessment (CLSA).
 The individualized skill plan is a supportive component to the DFCS Written Transitional Living Plan (WTLP).
-The individualized skill plan must be updated every six months.

-- 10.1 Providers must ensure that youth complete the ACLSA at ages 14, 16 and 17 1/2 years and annually for youth ages 18 to 21 years.
-An ACLSA is required to develop the Individualized Skill Plan.
-When administering the ACLSA, providers must use the appropriate code (which is based on the child's custodial county region).
-The list of ACLSA codes is located in the appendix. - 10.2 Providers must provide a monthly Independent Living report on each youth's progress on the Individualized Skill Plan to the DFCS IL Coordinator by the 10th day of the following month.
-(A copy of the form is located in the appendix.) - 10.3 Providers must provide adolescents ages 14 years and older with daily living skills that include such things as menu planning, grocery shopping, meal preparation, dining decorum, kitchen cleanup and food storage, home management, and home safety. - 10.4 Providers must provide independent living services to support the youth's Individualized Skills Plan directly and/or ensure that youth participate in county or other independent living services.
+The individualized skill plan must be updated every six months. - 10.1 Providers must ensure that youth complete the CLSA at ages 14, 16 and 17 1⁄2 years and annually for youth ages 18 to 21 years.
+An CLSA is required to develop the Individualized Skill Plan.
+When administering the CLSA, providers must use the appropriate code (which is based on the child's custodial county region).
+The list of CLSA codes are located in the appendix. - 10.2 Providers must provide a monthly Independent Living report on each youth's progress on their Individualized Skill Plan to the DFCS IL Coordinator and DFCS Case Manager by the 10th day of the following month. - 10.3 Providers must provide adolescents ages 14 years and older with daily living skills that include such things as menu planning, grocery shopping, meal preparation, dining decorum, kitchen cleanup and food storage, home management, and home safety. - 10.4 Providers must provide independent living services to support the youth's Individualized Skills Plan directly and/or ensure that youth participate in county or other independent living services.
 Independent Living programming includes: - Housing and community resources to assist youth in making a positive transition to the community.
 Includes housing, transportation, and community resources. - Money management to help youth make sound decisions, both now and in the future.
 Includes exploring beliefs about money and information about savings, income tax, banking and credit, budgeting and spending plans, and consumer skills. - Self-care to include skills to promote a youngster's physical and emotional development: personal hygiene, health, drugs and tobacco education, and information about human sexuality and making safe choices. - Social Development focusing on relating to others now and in the future.
-Includes personal development, cultural awareness, communication and relationships education and training. - Work and study skills to address the skills needed to help youngsters complete their educational programs and pursue careers of interest.
-Includes career planning, employment, decision making and study skills. - 10.5 Providers must ensure that the daily lives of children provide opportunities, appropriate to the age and needs of the child, for development of knowledge and skills needed for future independent living.
+Includes personal development, cultural awareness, communication and relationships education and training.